igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

 To do so, follow these steps:

-1. Go to the API Gateway console and click on *Stages* of the *ServerlessOps-api*.
+1. Go to the API Gateway console and click on *Stages* of the *ServerlessOps-stack*.
 2. Click on the Stage where you want to add Canary.
 In this case, *Prod*.
 2. Click on the *Canary* tab.
 3. Click on *Create canary*.